The rising portion of the long-run average cost curve of ...

 As long as the LRAC curve is declining, then internal economies of scale are being exploited.
 If LRAC is falling when output is increasing, then the firm is experiencing economies of scale.
 If it is rising, it means the firm is experiencing diseconomies of scale.

-Which of the following is not a characteristic of a developing country?
-High ...
+Which of the following is not an objective of the Indigenisaton policy in Nigeria?
+To ...